Comparison of Limb Lengthening Methods: LON vs. Precice 2 vs. Fitbone

 Q: How long does the lengthening process take with each method?

-A: The lengthening process can vary, but typically it takes several months for both methods.
-The Precice 2 method may offer a slightly faster recovery due to the absence of an external fixator.
+A: The lengthening process can vary, but typically it takes several months for all three methods.
+The Precice 2 and Fitbone methods may offer a slightly faster recovery due to the absence of an external fixator.

 Q: Is one method safer than the other?